FNALLPC/cmsdas-short-exercise-lumi/_episodes/01-introduction.md

 These represent a major contribution to the final uncertainty in the measurement of integrated luminosity.

 Orbit drift & beam position corrections
-: Time-dependent changes of the transverse beam positions (orbit drift) that affect the beam separation are monitored with the DOROS beam positions monitors (BPM)
+: Time-dependent changes of the transverse beam positions (orbit drift) that affect the beam separation are monitored with the DOROS beam positions monitors
 : After considering nominal beam positions, linear orbit drift corrections, and predicted beam-beam deflection, residual deviations are applied as corrections to the beam positions

 Length scale calibration